nus-cs2103-AY1920S1/duke/docs/README.md

 2) Deadline Tasks with a name and a specified deadline (time).
 3) Event Tasks with a name and a specified time.

 ### Feature 2: Editing of Tasks.
 You are allowed to edit the following:
 1) The name of the task
-2) The time of the task.
+2) The date and time of the task.
 (Only applies to deadline and event tasks)

 ### Feature 3: Completion of Tasks.
 You are allowed to mark tasks as done.